hawkinsw/medava/README.md

 Why?
 Because the `Hospital` eventually unloads an instance of the `Jarvik` class and that is *not* an instance (or subclass) of `Medicine` so the cast is invalid!
 But, but, but -- I know, I see it, too!

 `Jarvik` *is* a class that implements all the methods that we need to be able to add it to the `Transporter` -- there's a `getMedicineName`, there's a `isTemperatureRangeAcceptable`, there's even a `getSchedule`, even though it doesn't necessarily make sense.
 Java is [not impressed]().
 That static cast cannot complete because the static cast relies on nominal type equivalency and a `Jarvik` is not a `Medicine` (or subclass thereof).
-If Java used structural type equivalency, then we migth have had a chance!
+If Java used structural type equivalency, then we might have had a chance!
 But here ... no dice!

 ## Mirror, Mirror On The Wall!